South East Region

 The workshops are a great way of learning more about managing MS in a relaxed and comfortable environment.

-Occasionally we also run 6 week Chronic Disease Self management Programmes across the South East in partnership with other agencies such as HSE, Disability Federation of Ireland and others.
+Occasionally, we also run 6-week Living Well with a Long Term Illness Programme and FACETS - fatigue management, across the South East in partnership with other agencies such as Health Service Executive (HSE), Disability Federation of Ireland (DFI) and others.

 The National Ability Supports System (NASS) was established in 2018.
 It replaces two previous systems – the National Intellectual Disability Database (NIDD) and the National Physical and Sensory Disability Database (NPSDD).
-It is a computer database that captures information on the service use and needs of people with disability.
+It is a computer database that captures information on the service use and needs of people with MS and other disabilities.

-Data is a key resource for planning future services and evaluating service use.
+The data collected is used as a key resource for planning future services and evaluating service use.
 The HRB system is the only national database on disabilities in Ireland.
 Its data is used to inform decisions such as budget allocations and policy considerations.
-Therefore it is essential that everyone who is eligible for inclusion on the NASS database is encouraged to participate so that their needs are reflected.
+Therefore, it is essential that everyone who is eligible for inclusion on the NASS database is encouraged to participate so that their needs are reflected.
+People availing of services from MS Ireland will be contacted once a year by our Data Collectors.
+They will go through the questions with you at a time and pace that suits you.

-MS Ireland can offer financial assistance to people with MS to help cover the costs of some expenses associated with the condition.
-Voluntary Branches raise this money through their fundraising activities.
-The Regional Community Worker liaises with the applicant and the voluntary Branch to ensure money cannot be sourced through state funds.
-Financial Assistance is administered through a payment made by the voluntary Branch and is governed by national regulations.
+The Regional Community worker liaises with the applicant and the voluntary Branch to ensure money cannot be sourced through state funds prior to Financial Assistance being requested from the voluntary Branch.
+Payment if successful is administered by the voluntary Branch and is governed by national regulations.

 Read more about making a Financial Assistance application.